 This latest technology is currently exclusive to desktop PC that use the X570 series AMD motherboards.
 Much like NVMe above it works with the M.2 slot, but at even faster speeds.
 (Almost 2x faster than NVMe in some cases)

 Two USB ports are the minimum you'll find on many desktops, with most sporting 2x on the front with an additional 2x on the back.
 Take a moment to think about what you'll be connecting to your PC, a mouse, keyboard and headset could take up 3 and this would leave 1 for a USB flash drive, portable hard drive or cable for your smartphone.
 If I then want to plug something else, I'd have to take something out... so it's a good idea to count up your USB devices then factor this in when checking the specifications on your new Desktop PC purchase.

 These terms apply to the cables used to connect your Desktop PC to a monitor or TV.
 Much like the USB above it's good to have a quick think about what you'll be connecting your new PC too, if you're planning on running a multi-monitor setup this is of particular importance.

 Many users want to know whether or not an optical drive is necessary.
 Mostly they are unnecessary.
 Some users favour CDs, DVDs and Blu-ray discs as forms of storage or media playback.
 Minimizing the need for optical drives is increasing as almost all current applications are able to be downloaded.
-You are able to add an external USB-powered DVD drive to any desktop PC for a low cost.
+You can always add an external USB-powered DVD drive to any desktop PC for a low cost should you need one.

 We hope this quick guide helps!
-We'll continue to improve it as we get asked more questions so keep your eyes on our PB Tech Tips & News for the latest.
+We'll continue to improve it as we get asked more questions so be sure to ask the staff at your local PB Tech store lots of questions next time you visit! keep your eyes on our PB Tech Tips & News for the latest.